TimSchulz1991/msp4-django-8gag/README.md

 [Excalidraw](https://excalidraw.com/) was used to create the wireframes during the design process.

+#### Lucid

+[Lucid](https://lucid.app/) was used to create the ERD overview.

 ### Responsive Design

 #### Techsini

-[Techsini.com](https://techsini.com/multi-mockup/) was used to check the responsive design of the site, and to create the final site image.
+[Techsini.com](https://techsini.com/multi-mockup/) was used to check the responsive design of the site, and to create the final site image for the Readme.

 ### Site Design